gucorpling/amalgum/scripts/xml_annotations/README.md

 ## Clean up of xml files

-The amalgum xml files have been altered in the following ways:
+Before being put into the conllu files as xml annnotations, the amalgum xml data was altered in the following ways:
 - Several tags have been removed ('dd', 'dl', 'dt', 'tbody')
 - Several tags have been mapped to different tag names (see details in ```reduce_xml_tags``` function)
 - Redudant attributes in nested tags have been removed